-Honeymoon Lake Campground was the name of the place where me and my partner chose to spend a few nights of our road-trip to Jasper National Park, located in Alberta, Canada.
-The park is surrounded with loads of places to camp and rest, but for some reason we liked this one most of them all, probably because it is right next to to a gorgeous lake called Honeymoon Lake, encircled by The Rocky Mountains.
+Honeymoon Lake Campground was the name of the place where I and my partner chose to spend a few nights on our road trip to Jasper National Park, located in Alberta, Canada.
+The park is surrounded by loads of places to camp and rest, but for some reason, we liked this one most of them all, probably because it is right next to a gorgeous lake called Honeymoon Lake, encircled by The Rocky Mountains.
 Gorgeous view, that I can say with all my honesty.

-We got our tent, air mattress, food utensils and everything we needed and ready we were to sleep under the clear sky and bright stars.
-It was a first time for me to be there, camping in the wilderness, with every chance of encountering a bear or any sort of wild animal that can be located in the mountains, for that matter.
+We got our tent, air mattress, food utensils, and everything we needed, and ready we were to sleep under the clear sky and bright stars.
+It was the first time for me to be there, camping in the wilderness, with every chance of encountering a bear or any sort of wild animal that can be located in the mountains, for that matter.
 I can’t deny that I was very tempted to choose the B&B option, a cozy comfy room with a cute view, but let’s face it, what view can be more sublime than?

-You know that expression…the peace before the storm.
+You know that phrase…the peace before the storm.
 Now it was about to become real.

 I went back to the tent site to ask my hubby to join me.
-He was playing his guitar by the fire (no, I’m not making this up), and I asked him to come join me because it was simply THAT beautiful that I couldn’t cherish the moment all by myself.
+He was playing his guitar by the fire (no, I’m not making this up), and I asked him to come to join me because it was simply THAT beautiful that I couldn’t cherish the moment all by myself.
 So we went back by the lake together, it was just him and me.
-We sat on the stones next to the water just watching everything around, listening to every sound, listening to the void.
+We sat on the stones next to the water just watching everything around us, listening to every sound, listening to the void.
 Then…we saw it.
-The lightning…Some clouds were forming in the far distance, with small lightnings every few seconds.
-It was that far, that we couldn’t even hear it.
+The lightning…Some clouds were forming in the far distance, with small lightning every few seconds.
+It was so far, that we couldn’t even hear it.

 I even told him that there is no way the storm is approaching because it was simply too far!
 But oh, was I wrong…

-And then…to make it even worse, the lightnings began as well.
-I’m talking BIG, NOISY lightnings.
+And then…to make it even worse, the lightning began as well.
+I’m talking BIG, NOISY flashes of lightning.
 I could hear they were hitting close because of the loud sound of it.
-I was just felling like they are hitting just right outside the tent.
+I was just feeling like they are hitting just right outside the tent.
 From what I could tell, they were mostly touching the mountain peaks near the lake, as it is known that they are likely to hit the higher surfaces.
-The rain was violently hitting the tent too, and I was feeling like at any moment the wind will blow the tent away and we will be there in the plain thunder storm.
+The rain was violently hitting the tent too, and I was feeling like at any moment the wind will blow the tent away and we will be there in the plain thunderstorm.